garciaml/BrainQCNet/BrainQCNet_GPU/README.md

-# DOC for Nvidia GPU machines with CUDA
+# Documentation for users of Nvidia GPU machines with CUDA

 All the code of BrainQCNet for compatible GPUs is available [here](https://github.com/garciaml/BrainQCNet_GPU).